-Emergency assistance is provided by Charlotte - Mecklenburg Fire Department/Hazardous Materials Team, EHS and outside contractors, if deemed necessary.
+- A. Emergency assistance is provided by Charlotte Mecklenburg Fire Department/Hazardous Materials Team, EHS and outside contractors, if deemed necessary.
 Spills requiring the involvement of individuals outside the lab are those exceeding the size and scope of spills one would expect during the normal course of work.
 Spills in this category are those which have truly become emergency situations in that laboratory workers are overwhelmed beyond their level of training.
 Their response capability is compromised by the magnitude of the incident.
-For these types of spills, please refer to Campus Police at 704-687-2200 or 911 from a campus phone.

-Factors that clearly indicate a major spill are:

-- the need to evacuate employees in the area; - the need for response from outside the immediate release area; - the release poses, or has potential for conditions that are immediately dangerous to life and health; - the release poses a serious threat of fire and/or explosion; - the release may cause high levels of exposure to toxic substances; - there is uncertainty that the worker can handle the severity of the hazard with the PPE and equipment that has been provided and the exposure limit could be easily exceeded; - the situation is unclear or data is lacking regarding important factors.
+For these types of spills, please refer to Campus Police at 704-687-2200 or 911 from a campus phone. - 1.
+Factors that clearly indicate a major spill are: - a.
+The need to evacuate employees in the area; - b.
+The need for response from outside the immediate release area; - c.
+The release poses, or has potential for conditions that are immediately dangerous to life and health; - d.
+The release poses a serious threat of fire and/or explosion; - e.
+The release may cause high levels of exposure to toxic substances: - f.
+There is uncertainty that the worker can handle the severity of the hazard with the Personal Protective Equipment (PPE) and

+- equipment that has been provided and the exposure limit could be easily exceeded; - g.
+The situation is unclear or data is lacking regarding important factors.